-d) The Group has received the revised order under section 263 for financial year 2009-10 from Assessing Officer reducing the demand to Rs 6.
+- d) The Group has received the revised order under section 263 for financial year 2009-10 from Assessing Officer reducing the demand to Rs 6.
 The Group has filed an appeal before ITAT.
 ITAT has dismissed the appeal.
 Order giving effect has been received.
-The Group has filed an appeal before Commissioner of Income Tax (Appeals).

-- e) The Group has received a final assessment order for financial year 2012-13 from the Deputy Commissioner of Income Tax with a demand amounting to Rs 15 on account of certain disallowances.
+The Group has filed an appeal before Commissioner of Income Tax (Appeals). - e) The Group has received a final assessment order for financial year 2012-13 from the Deputy Commissioner of Income Tax with a demand amounting to Rs 15 on account of certain disallowances.
 Management believes that the position taken by it on the matter is tenable and hence, no adjustment has been made to the financial statements.
-The Group has filed an appeal with Commissioner of Income Tax (Appeals). - f) During the year ended March 31, 2018, the Group received an order passed under section 7A of the Employees Provident Fund & Miscellaneous Provisions Act, 1952 from Employees Provident Fund Organisation (EPFO) claiming provident fund contribution aggregating to Rs 250 on (a) full salary paid to International Workers and (b) special allowance paid to employees.
-Based on a legal advice obtained, the Group had assessed that it has a legitimate ground for appeal and had contested the order by filing an appeal with the Employees' Provident Funds Appellate Tribunal. - 30.
-Estimated amount of contracts remaining to be executed on capital account and not provided for as at December 31, 2019 is Rs 565 (March 31, 2019: Rs 843).
+The Group has filed an appeal with Commissioner of Income Tax (Appeals). - f) During the year ended March 31, 2018, the Group received an order passed under section 7A of the Employees Provident Fund & Miscellaneous Provisions Act, 1952 from Employees Provident Fund Organisation (EPFO) claiming provident fund contribution aggregating to Rs 250 for dues up to June 2016, and excludes any additional interest that may be determined by the authorities from that date till resolution of the dispute, on (a) full salary paid to International Workers and (b) special allowance paid to employees.
+Based on a legal advice obtained, the Group had assessed that it has a legitimate ground for appeal and had contested the order by filing an appeal with the Employees' Provident Funds Appellate Tribunal.

+30. Estimated amount of contracts remaining to be executed on capital account and not provided for as at March 31, 2020 is Rs 511 (March 31, 2019: Rs 843).